parthgiht/GUI-development-using-python/README.md

 TextSense is a Python-based GUI application that makes it easy to analyze and understand text using advance language processing techniques.
 It uses Object-Oriented-Programming (OOPs) to provide a smooth and user-friendly experience.

+# API-Key

+I have used (Hugging Face) API-key and models to process and getting result from NLP tasks like Sentiment analysis, Name entity recognition, emotion prediction.

 # Key Features
 1. User-Friendly Interfaces :- The application has a simple and easy-to-use graphical interface for interacting with its features.